TomNisbet/sap-plus/docs/_docs/design-600-alu.md

 * Add A to immediate or memory
 * Add A with Carry to immediate or memory
 * Subtract immediate or memory from A
-* Subtract immediate or memory from a with Borrow
+* Subtract immediate or memory from A with Borrow
 * Compare A to immediate or memory
 * NOT A (invert all bits of A)
 * Increment A